 The Traktor Kontrol S3 is part of the new Mk3 generation of controllers from Native Instruments.
-It’s positioned between the entry-level Traktor Kontrol S2 Mk3 and the more premium Traktor Kontrol S4 Mk3.
+It’s a step above their entry-level controllers and a great DJ controller for iPad.

 The Traktor Kontrol S3 offers a wide amount of impressive features.
 Let’s break down each section in more detail to show you what it has to offer both new and established DJs.

 The central mixer section offers DJs access to control over 4 channels.
 Perfect for layering several tracks at once.
 Each channel has a 3 band EQ for full control over low, mid, and high frequencies.

 There is also gain controls for each channel with channel D offering extra control over a mic.
 You can switch between these by hitting the EXT button next to the channel D gain knob.
 Individual VU meters are also present for each channel so you can avoid pushing your mix into the red.

 The Traktor Kontrol S3 offers a spacious and refined central mixer section.

 Where the S3 differs from other controllers is the implementation of the filter knob.
 Normally this knob would be set to a low/high pass filter.
 The S3 goes one step further beyond a filter with the ability to activate FX on each channel.
 I’ll cover FX in more detail later in the review but this is a different layout than other controllers.

 Below the EQ section are 4 channel faders with corresponding cue buttons as well as a crossfader.
 Off to the right side of the mixer are your mix and volume controls for your headphones.
 This is where you’ll also find your mixer FX controls and booth volume controls.

 A master gain knob is also here along with a master VU meter to keep an eye on your mix level.

 The mixer section is spacious and laid out logically making for a pleasant experience while mixing.